 Permanent Residency is the right to live and work in the United States indefinitely.

 Often, people refer to this right as having a "green card."
-This is because the evidence of having permanent residency was once ownership of a green colored identification card issued by the immigration service.
+This is because the evidence of having a permanent Residency once owned a green-colored identification card issued by the immigration service.

-There are numerous ways to pursue permanent residency.
+There are numerous ways to pursue a permanent Residency.
 Some of the most commonly utilized routes include:

 - sponsorship by an employer

 - support by a qualifying family member